About me

 Outside work, my interests tend toward things that are well made and built to last — objects that reward close attention and reflect the craft that went into creating them.
 I am slowly building a collection of mechanical watches, not in pursuit of a single perfect piece, but a curated set in which each has a distinct character and a specific place.
 The same instinct draws me to fine fountain pens and good paper, and to coffee approached with perhaps more seriousness than is strictly necessary.

 Photography has been a consistent thread for many years, street and people first and foremost, though the lens tends to wander across landscape, architecture, and the occasional oddment that resists easy categorisation.
-Writing, mostly on LinkedIn, runs alongside it as an occasional outlet — on education, leadership, and whatever else happens to be occupying my thinking.
+A selection of favourites lives on my portfolio site, with less curated shots on Instagram.
+Writing runs alongside it as an occasional outlet: on education, leadership, and whatever else happens to be occupying my thinking.